DantezMine/8bit-CPU-Minecraft/README.md

     JIZ           A   or B   no     1111    Jumps to instruction at A or B if zero flag

-ENCODING AN INSTRUCTION:
+ENCODING AN INSTRUCTION:<br />
 Note: Instructions are always built up of two bytes.
-The first, lower byte includes A and the Opcode in that order, and the second, higher byte includes B and the Result.
+The first, lower byte includes A and the Opcode in that order, and the second, higher byte includes B and the Result.<br />
-Note: When inputting the instruction, the first byte is always in an even numbered address and the second byte right after it.
+Note: When inputting the instruction, the first byte is always in an even numbered address and the second byte right after it.<br />
-Note: The registers addresses from 1 to 14.
+Note: The registers addresses from 1 to 14.<br />
-Some examples:
+Some examples:<br />
-    ADD 0r2 0r2 0r3 encodes as 0010 0100 for the first byte and 0011 0010 for the second byte
+    ADD 0r2 0r2 0r3 encodes as 0010 0100 for the first byte and 0011 0010 for the second byte<br />
-    LDA 0r2 0d154 encodes as 1010 0001 for the first byte and 1001 0010 for the second byte
+    LDA 0r2 0d154 encodes as 1010 0001 for the first byte and 1001 0010 for the second byte<br />
     JMP 0r5 encodes as 0000 1101 for the first byte and 0101 0000 for the second byte